-Then, like a business person, you could think in terms of return on investment.
+Then, like a businessperson, you could think in terms of return on investment.
 In other words, evaluate the relationship between what you will pay for the opportunity and what it can earn.
 Understand "earn" here in a broad sense, and not just in a financial sense.

-Return on education = profits / losses
+Return on education = Profits / Losses

-Moreover, you need to consider the opportunity cost.
+You also need to consider the opportunity cost.
 You invest more than money in your education.
 You also invest time and energy which are limited resources.
 Taking one opportunity and not another implies hidden costs and, potentially, a loss of income.

 If that approach does not help you, go back to your most fundamental decision-making tool, your motivation.
 If you have seen the video and remember it, you will be able to differentiate at least two types of motivation.

-Intrinsic motivation: you decide your actions yourself through pure pleasure or personal interest, without expecting an external reward.
+Intrinsic motivation: You decide your actions yourself through pure pleasure or personal interest, without expecting an external reward.

-Extrinsic motivation: outside circumstances guide your actions.
+Extrinsic motivation: Outside circumstances guide your actions.
 Your goal is to receive a reward or avoid a punishment.

 You can use these distinctions as a decision-making tool or a tool to help in decision-making.
 A good opportunity should motivate you intrinsically and extrinsically.
 Put it into your Ikigai diagram!

 The closer the opportunity is to the center, or enables you to balance your various projects, the more it is worth trying to seize.